radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/update-an-environment.md

 ![image description](images/update-activity-log.png)

-### Revert back to a previous update
+### Revert to a previous update

-To revert back to a previous update... (**This still needs to be defined and is included in the questions list**).
+To be able to revert to a previous environment update, you must have first created a backup of the environment after it was updated.
+For details on creating environment backups, see the [create a backup](../backup-and-restore/create-backup.md) guide.

+To revert to a previous update, follow the same steps to restore an environment backup.
+Ensure the version number of the back up matches the version number that you would like to restore the environment to.
+For details on restoring an environment from a backup, see the [restore a backup](../backup-and-restore/restore-backup.md) guide.

 ## Next steps